kopcho/design/docs/tutorial/recipes/create-account/index.md

 # Creating Accounts

 You need an account to transact on Convex.
-Maybe you have one already, but would like to give on to a friend so that they can also get into the Convex ecosystem early!
+Maybe you have one already, but would like to give one to a friend so that they can also get into the Convex ecosystem early!

 This recipe is all how to create accounts for yourself or other users.